DS-Kurt-Boberg/CORStest/README.md

 ## CORStest
 ### A simple CORS misconfiguration scanner

+**FORK NOTES**

+This is a Python3 platform-agnostic version of the CORStest scanner hosted at https://github.com/RUB-NDS/CORStest Some output has been modified to better support CI integration.

 **Based on the research of [James Kettle](https://twitter.com/albinowax)**

 CORStest is a *quick & dirty* Python 2 tool to find Cross-Origin Resource Sharing ([CORS](https://www.w3.org/TR/cors/)) misconfigurations.
 It takes a text file as input which may contain a list of domain names or URLs.
 Currently, the following potential vulnerabilities are detected by sending a certain `Origin` request header and checking for the `Access-Control-Allow-Origin` response header: